syedhassaanahmed/neo-to-cosmos/README.md

 This app takes a Neo4j database snapshot and copies all contents to an Azure Cosmos DB Graph database.

-**Note:** For large volume of data, we recommend using containerized version of the app and [scaling it out with Azure Container Instances](https://github.com/syedhassaanahmed/neo-to-cosmos/tree/master/aci).

 ## Credits
 This is an x-plat continuation of the great work **Brian Sherwin** has done [in this C# repo](https://github.com/bsherwin/neo2cosmos).